Schaefer's theorem for graphs: Higher arity polymorphisms

-The remainder of this section will be devoted to the proof of this proposition.
-This will be achieved by refining the Ramsey-theoretic methods developed in~\cite{RandomMinOps} which are suitable for investigating functions on $G$ in several variables.
-In our proof of Proposition~\ref{prop:maxMinMajorityMonority}, we really would like to replace $f$ by one of the ``nice'' functions of Theorem~\ref{thm:minimal-ops}.
-However, the problem with this are the canonical binary injections of type $p_1$, since functions of type $p_1$ do not violate $H$ anymore.
-Hence, when simply passing to a function of the theorem, we lose the information that our $f$ violates $H$, which we must use at some point, since $H$ is a hard relation.
-We are thus obliged to improve the method from~\cite{RandomMinOps} in order to keep this piece of information whilst passing to canonical functions.
+In our proof of Proposition~\ref{prop:maxMinMajorityMonority}, we really would like to take one of the ``nice'' functions $g$ which we know is generated by $f$ of Theorem~\ref{thm:minimal-ops}, and then show that $g$ generates one of the functions of Proposition~\ref{prop:maxMinMajorityMonority}.
+However, the problem with this are the canonical binary injections of type $p_1$, since functions of type $p_1$ do not violate $H_1$ anymore.
+Hence, when simply passing to a function of the theorem, we lose the information that our $f$ violates $H_1$, which we must use at some point, since $H_1$ is a hard relation.
+We are thus obliged to improve Theorem~\ref{thm:minimal-ops} for functions violating $H_1$.
 Before that, let us observe that Theorem~\ref{thm:minimal-ops} implies that we can restrict our attention to binary and ternary injections.

-\begin{lemma} Let $f$ be an operation on $G$ which preserves $E$ and $N$ and violates $H$.
-Then $f$ generates a binary or ternary injection which shares the same properties. \end{lemma} \begin{proof} Since the relation $H$ consists of three orbits of 6-tuples with respect to $G$, Lemma~\ref{lem:arity-reduction} implies that $f$ generates an at most ternary function that violates $H$, and hence we can assume that $f$ itself is at most ternary; by adding a dummy variable if necessary, we may assume that $f$ is actually ternary.
-Moreover, $f$ must certainly be essential, since essentially unary operations that preserve $E$ and $N$ also preserve $H$.
+\begin{lemma} Let $f$ be an operation on $G$ which preserves $E$ and $N$ and violates $H_1$.
+Then $f$ generates a ternary injection which shares the same properties. \end{lemma} \begin{proof} Since the relation $H_1$ consists of three orbits of 6-tuples with respect to $G$, Lemma~\ref{lem:arity-reduction} implies that $f$ generates an at most ternary function that violates $H_1$, and hence we can assume that $f$ itself is at most ternary; by adding a dummy variable if necessary, we may assume that $f$ is actually ternary.
+Moreover, $f$ must certainly be essential, since essentially unary operations that preserve $E$ and $N$ also preserve $H_1$.
 Applying Theorem~\ref{thm:minimal-ops}, we get that $f$ generates a binary canonical injection $g$ of type $\mini$, $\maxi$, or $p_1$.
-In the first two cases we are done, since binary injections of type $\mini$ and $\maxi$ violate $H$; so consider the last case where $g$ is of type $p_1$.
-Now consider Then $h$ is clearly injective, and still violates $H$ -- the latter can easily be verified combining the facts that $f$ violates $H$, $g$ is of type $p_1$, and all tuples in $H$ have pairwise distinct entries. \end{proof}
+In the first two cases the function $h(x,y,z):=g(x,g(y,z))$ is a ternary injection which violates $H_1$.
+So consider the last case where $g$ is of type $p_1$, and set Then $h$ is clearly injective, and still violates $H_1$ -- the latter can easily be verified combining the facts that $f$ violates $H_1$, $g$ is of type $p_1$, and all tuples in $H_1$ have pairwise distinct entries. \end{proof}